annaschultze/annaschultze/README.md

 #### Causal Inference | Open Science | Reproducibility

 - I am a pharmacoepidemiologist based in the Electronic Health Records (EHR) group at LSHTM.
-- I research drug and vaccine safety, with a strong interest in methods and transparency.
+- I research drug and vaccine safety, and have a strong interest in methods and transparency.